lsevero/abclj/README.md

 ## The ultimate goal

 The reason I wanted to see Clojure and Common Lisp working with each other was to use CL programs/libraries on Clojure, especially Maxima and ACL2.
-Since ABCL already compiles and runs Maxima it should be possible but we are very far from it 🤷.
+~~Since ABCL already compiles and runs Maxima it should be possible but we are very far from it 🤷.~~ I've got ABCLJ working with maxima on the project [clj-maxima](https://github.com/lsevero/clj-maxima)

 ## License